-At Blue Cross and Blue Shield of North Carolina (Blue Cross NC), our mission is to improve the health and well-being of our customers and communities through an unwavering commitment to quality, affordability and exceptional experience.
+At Blue Cross and Blue Shield of North Carolina (Blue Cross NC), our purpose is to improve the health and well-being of our customers and communities – we won't stop until health care is better for all."

 We serve millions of people.
 Diversity, Equity & Inclusion, or DEI, is at the heart of all we do.
 We're holding ourselves to the highest possible standards and working to ensure our actions make diversity, equity and inclusion an even higher priority.
 That means focusing on our DEI actions, within our company and in our communities because: